Skip to article frontmatterSkip to article content

 The regression mindset: from question to model

-Simple regression (one predictor)
+Step 2: Simple regression (one predictor)

-Multiple regression (controls)
+Multiple regression adds additional predictors:

 Why add controls?